Bodhi Holistic Hub

 Is QET scientifically proven?

-Research in this field is still emerging.
+Research in this field is still emerging, and QET itself is not currently supported by established clinical evidence.
+It should be understood as a complementary, experiential modality rather than a scientifically validated treatment.
 There have been some promising neuroimaging studies showing distinctive brain activity patterns during QET sessions, but large-scale clinical trials are still in progress.

 Many practitioners come from scientific backgrounds and find that their personal experiences with QET align with principles from quantum physics and neuroscience, even as formal research catches up with practice.